uvastatlab/pass_in_R/README.md

     * Add all files to next commit: `git add .`
     * Commit changes: `git commit -m "message describing changes"`
     * Push updates to GitHub: `git push origin main`
+- Style notes:
+    * When referring to a function, include parentheses.
+For example: `power.prop.test()`
+    * When referring to a package, just type the package name.
+For example, "When using the pwr package,..."